 Since launching in 2013, over 200 students have participated in the Initiative and the graduation rate has remained consistently high at 90%.

-Families know that a college education is the key to economic opportunity.
-College graduates earn 84 percent more over their lifetimes than individuals with only a high school diploma, according to a 2011 Georgetown University study.
-But high costs can put college out of reach for many families.
+In the United States and beyond, a college education is the key to economic opportunity.
+According to a 2011 Georgetown University study, college graduates earn 84% more over their lifetimes than individuals with only a high school diploma.
+However, high costs can put college out of reach.

 A Social Justice Mission

 At its core, the Urban Scholars Initiative has a social justice mission.
-We want to close the education gap between low-income students and their higher-income peers.
-By helping these extraordinary students achieve their dream, we’re expanding Lesley’s outreach and transforming lives.
+We want to close the education gap for the students we serve.
+By empowering these extraordinary students to achieve their dream, we are expanding Lesley’s outreach and transforming lives.

 Urban Scholars Initiative Benefits